 Luckily, Nuremberg has all these things and more.

-You can take a stroll through the old town for a blast to the past or spend your afternoon visiting one of the many museums.
+You can take a stroll through the old town for a blast into the past or spend your afternoon visiting one of the many museums.

 Additionally, there are several gorgeous parks worth visiting in Nuremberg.
 My favorite and the most popular is the Wöhrder Wiese.